tylerlong/rcv-client-demo/README.md

 # RCV Client demo

-This project tries to build a RCV client from scratch.
+A RCV client demo which can send and receive video/audio streams.

 ## Setup